kristjoc/LGC-ShQ/README.md

 researchers to test the code and replicate the reported experimental results.
 The LGC-ShQ implementation and documentation needed to reproduce all the experiments described in the paper are available in this public repository.
-The tools we developed to the run the experiments were installed at Step 4 of the previous section.
 The scripts for automated testing, analysis and plotting of the generated data are located <a href="https://github.com/kr1stj0n/LGC-ShQ/tree/main/scripts-tools-dataset">here</a>.

 _Please, refer to the <a
-href="https://github.com/kr1stj0n/pep-dna/wiki">Wiki</a> page for a detailed explanation on how to to replicate all the experiments described in the paper._
+href="https://github.com/kr1stj0n/LGC-ShQ/wiki">Wiki</a> page for a detailed explanation on how to to replicate all the experiments described in the paper._

 <!-- CONTRIBUTING -->